DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 Two Factor Authentication (2FA) and commit signing are mandatory for all GitHub accounts.

-Contact one of Defra's Principal Developers to arrange access.
+Contact one of Defra's GitHub admins via the `#github-support` Slack channel to arrange access.

 ## SonarCloud